skryshtafovych/alunar-prusa-i3-marlin-i3-firmware/readme.md

+# StackOverflow
+This is what i folllowed to get working copy BLTouch The LSEE 3D is basically a RAMPS board (your linked source also shows that the used MOTHERBOARD is a RAMPS board: #define MOTHERBOARD BOARD_RAMPS_14_EFB), this implies that all pins of your board are the same as a RAMPS board.
+To connect the 3 pin header of the BLTouch sensor you need to connect the red wire to +5 V and the black wire to ground; the orange wire needs to be connected to an available PWM pin.
+As the LSEE board does not have many exposed (free) pins for you to use, you need to re-use one of the existing PWM pins that you do not use.
+An example is the pin nr.
+2. From the pins_RAMPS.h file you see in the limit switches section:

+//
+// Limit Switches
+//
+#define X_MIN_PIN           3
+#ifndef X_MAX_PIN
+  #define X_MAX_PIN         2
+#endif
+It appears, from the image, that your board does have max limit end stop switches header pins available.
+What you could do is use the X_MAX_PIN for the BLTouch sensor.

+This implies that you need to assign the servo pin to pin nr.
+2.

+From the servos section of the same pins_RAMPS.h file you see that the servos are either connected to pin 7 or pin 11 (depending on the board, your linked sources use the 1.4 version).

+//
+// Servos
+//
+#ifdef IS_RAMPS_13
+  #define SERVO0_PIN        7   // RAMPS_13 // Will conflict with BTN_EN2 on LCD_I2C_VIKI
+#else
+  #define SERVO0_PIN       11
+#endif
+Using the linked sources, the 11 should be replaced with a 2.
+This implies that you can connect the orange wire to the "signal" pin of the X_MAX end stop connector.

 What I Had to Do to Get by 3D pPrinter back in operational order after wiping hte bootloader or maybe board never had one i dont know.

 Words of caution do not Plug 12V into 5v BL Touch will render part useless.